TOPLLab/topllab.github.io/warduino/reference/edward/concurrency.md

 The callbacks will change a delta variable, which the program uses to update the LED brightness accordingly in steps of `5` procent.

-After subscribing, the code will continually checking the connection to the MQTT broker and the local Wi-Fi network, as well as update the LED brightness.
+After subscribing, the code will continually check the connection to the MQTT broker and the local Wi-Fi network, as well as update the LED brightness.

 ```ts
 // ...